haxordx/challenges/README.md

 - 10 Points for feedback
 - Max 30 points awarded for feedback per challenge

-## Completing the Challenge (20 Points)
+## Completing the Challenge (5 points + Hall of Fame)

+While Haxor is all about giving feedback, we still want to award those to complete the challenge successfully!

 Every challenge will include some exit criteria that marks it as "complete."
+Once you successfully complete the challenge, you'll get added to the "Hall of Fame" via https://contrib.rocks/.

 In order to get your github profile on the scoreboard and earn points for completing the challenge, you must:

 1. Open a pull request that adds your name to the leaderboard
 2. Attach a replay of you **demonstrating the exit criteria** to the PR